dvsekhvalnov/jose-jwt/README.md

-# Ultimate Javascript Object Signing and Encryption (JOSE) and JSON Web Token (JWT) Implementation for .NET
+# Ultimate Javascript Object Signing and Encryption (JOSE) and JSON Web Token (JWT) Implementation for .NET and .NET Core

 Minimallistic zero-dependency library for generating, decoding and encryption [JSON Web Tokens](http://tools.ietf.org/html/draft-jones-json-web-token-10).
 Supports full suite of [JSON Web Algorithms](https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-31) as of July 4, 2014 version.
 JSON parsing agnostic, can plug any desired JSON processing library.
 Extensively tested for compatibility with [jose.4.j](https://bitbucket.org/b_c/jose4j/wiki/Home), [Nimbus-JOSE-JWT](https://bitbucket.org/nimbusds/nimbus-jose-jwt/wiki/Home) and [json-jwt](https://github.com/nov/json-jwt) libraries.

+v1.9 is built against .NET framework and should be compatible with v4.0 and above.

+As of v2 it is .NET Core compatible and aimed to support both .NET framework CLR and .NET Core runtimes.

 * WinRT compatible version (Windows 8.1 and Windows Phone 8.1) is avaliable here: [JoseRT](https://github.com/dvsekhvalnov/jose-rt).

 ## Foreword
 Originally forked from https://github.com/johnsheehan/jwt .
 Almost re-written from scratch to support JWT encryption capabilities and unified interface for encoding/decoding/encryption and other features.
 Moved to separate project in February 2014.